CastielWong/MiniInstagram/README.md

 admin.site.register({model})
 ```

+Note that for each model created, Django would add an auto-incremented primary key field automatically, which can be accessed via `pk` or `id`.
+For example, we can use it into path in urls.py, like `path('{path}/<int:pk>', ...)`.

 ### View
+Append `STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static')]` in settings.py to make sure Django knows where to find static files.

 View in Django is corresponding to the Controller part in MVC, below shows steps in general to configure View.

 1. Configure View in views.py, for example: